 06 of 10

-If you want a small to medium dog that makes a great companion, the Corgi might be for you.
-Weight 24 to 30 pounds, this breed is still small enough for most people to handle.
+If you want a small to medium dog that makes a great companion, the corgi might be for you.
+Weighing 24 to 30 pounds, this breed is still small enough for most people to handle.
 Corgis are smart and fairly easy to train.
-They are also quite adorable with those short little legs!
-A herding dog by nature, your Corgi will need routine exercise, but daily walks will often be enough.
-The Corgi has minimal grooming needs, which can be very convenient.
+They are also quite adorable with those short little legs.
+A herding dog by nature, your corgi will need routine exercise, but daily walks will often be enough.
+The corgi has minimal grooming needs, which can be very convenient.

 07 of 10

 Leaning towards a tiny dog?
 At a weight of 3 to 7 pounds, the Pom is another easy-to-handle pooch that can be carried in your bag.
 This breed is an affectionate and happy companion.
 Your Pom will like snoozing in your lap and playing with toys.
 Most of all, this breed will enjoy your companionship.